nathanmarz/storm/docs/documentation/Pacemaker.md

 #### Digest
 To configure digest authentication, set `pacemaker.auth.method: DIGEST` in the cluster config on the nodes hosting Nimbus and Pacemaker.
-The nodes must also have `java.security.auth.login.config` set to point to a jaas config file containing the following structure:
+The nodes must also have `java.security.auth.login.config` set to point to a JAAS config file containing the following structure:
 ```
 PacemakerDigest {
     username="some username"
-    password="some password"
+    password="some password";
 };
 ```